danielpeter/specfem3d/03_mesh_generation.md

 set to be `.true.` if you want a perfectly regular mesh or `.false.` if you want to add doubling horizontal layers to coarsen the mesh.
 In this case, you also need to provide additional information by setting up the next three parameters.

 `NDOUBLINGS`
 The number of horizontal doubling layers.
-Must be set at least to `1` if `USE_REGULAR_MESH` is set to `.true.`.
+Must be set at least to `1` if `USE_REGULAR_MESH` is set to `.false.`.
 Multiple mesh doublings can be chosen, for which each an `NZ_DOUBLING_**` entry must be given.
 By default, we only provide two possible entries in the `Mesh_Par_file`.
 For higher numbers of doubling layers, additional entries must be added.

 `NZ_DOUBLING_1`
-The position of the first doubling layer (only interpreted if `USE_REGULAR_MESH` is set to `.true.`).
+The position of the first doubling layer (only interpreted if `USE_REGULAR_MESH` is set to `.false.`).

 `NZ_DOUBLING_2`
-The position of the second doubling layer (only interpreted if `USE_REGULAR_MESH` is set to `.true.` and if `NDOUBLINGS` is set to `2`).
+The position of the second doubling layer (only interpreted if `USE_REGULAR_MESH` is set to `.false.` and if `NDOUBLINGS` is set to `2`).
 Doubling layers must be at least `2` layers apart.
 The layer count starts from the bottom layer.
 More entries must be listed by the user if `NDOUBLINGS` is larger than `2`.

 `CREATE_ABAQUS_FILES`
 Set this flag to `.true.` to save Abaqus FEA mesh files for subsequent viewing.
 Turning the flag on generates files in the `LOCAL_PATH` directory.
 See Section [\[sec:Mesh-graphics\]](#sec:Mesh-graphics) for a discussion of mesh viewing features.